XRPLF/xrpl-dev-portal/content/tutorials/build-apps/build-a-desktop-wallet-in-python.md

 {{ include_code("_code-samples/build-a-wallet/py/4_tx_history.py", language="py", start_with="import wx.dataview", end_before="import asyncio") }}

 Next, update the `watch_xrpl_account()` method of the worker class to pass transaction details to the GUI when you receive a transaction subscription message.
-This requires just one line:
+This requires only one line:

 ```py
 wx.CallAfter(self.gui.add_tx_from_sub, message)